Skip to main content

 Suing an Employer for the Acts of Its Employees

-An employer can be held legally responsible for an employee's actions when the conduct that caused the emotional distress is within the scope of the employee's job, or if the employer consented to the conduct.
-As an example, scope of employment claims can occur when a store security staff wrongfully accuses a shopper of theft by name over a crowded store's intercom.
+For example, scope of employment claims can occur when store security staff wrongfully accuses a shopper of theft by name over a crowded store's intercom.

-• The employer had actual knowledge of the specific conduct,
+• The employer had actual knowledge of the specific conduct

-• The employer failed to take adequate steps to remedy the situation.
+• The employer failed to take adequate steps to remedy the situation

 Damages for Emotional Distress